rouyng/airspotbot/README.md

 ## Running
 airspotbot was developed and tested using Python 3.7.
 Ensure a compatible Python version is installed in your system/virtual environment and install package requirements using `pip install -r requirements.txt`.
 Configure `asb.config` with your API keys and preferences and `watchlist.csv` with your desired watchlist.
 You can then start airspotbot by running `python airspotbot.py`.

+A basic `Dockerfile` is also included for deployment via Docker container.

 ## Configuring
 airspotbot has two files that must be configured before use: `asb.config` and `watchlist.csv`